1908 Messina earthquake: Relief efforts

 News of the disaster was carried to Prime Minister Giovanni Giolitti by Italian torpedo boats which set out from Messina to Nicotera, where the telegraph lines were still working, but that was not accomplished until midnight at the end of the day.
 Rail lines in the area had been destroyed, often along with the railway stations.
 Pope Pius X filled the Apostolic Palace with refugees.

 The Italian navy and army responded and began searching, treating the injured, providing food and water, and evacuating refugees (as did every ship).
-Giolitti imposed martial law under the direction of General Francesco Mazza with all looters to be shot, which extended to survivors foraging for food and searching through the rubble for trapped family members.
+Giolitti imposed martial law under the direction of General Francesco Mazza with all looters to be shot on sight, which occasionally extended to survivors foraging for food and searching through the rubble for trapped family members.
 King Victor Emmanuel III and Queen Elena arrived two days after the earthquake to assist the victims and survivors.